Digital-Scholarship-NUS-Libraries/webCartographyTemplate/README.md

 `npm run dev`

-Build the site, the result will be found in the dist folder and should be ready to be deployed on your hosting:
+Build the site, the result will be found in the build folder and should be ready to be deployed on your hosting:

 `npm run build`